-Atlas Copco works continuously to reinforce our culture of safety and well-being.
+We continuously work to reinforce our culture of safety and well-being.
 Our use of the safety pyramid concept encourages employees to promptly report any incidents such as near-misses.
 This helps us take corrective action and maintain a preventative approach to safety.

 We give all stakeholders the possibility to openly discuss our safety performance and ways of improving the working conditions.
-Another key focus is on improving our customers’ safety and health when they are using Atlas Copco products.
+Another key focus is on improving our customers’ safety and health when they are using our products.

-As a voluntary member of the UN Global Compact since 2008, we ensure that labor practices such as the right to collective bargaining are included in our code of conduct, the Business Code of Practice.
+As a voluntary member of the UN Global Compact since 2008, we ensure that labor practices such as the right to collective bargaining are included in our Code of Conduct.
 We view trade unions and employee representatives as a necessary and valuable support system for our employees, and foster relationships based on mutual respect and constructive dialogue.

-In response to the effect of HIV on employee health and productivity, Atlas Copco started HIV testing and treatment in South Africa in 2003.
+In response to the effect of HIV on employee health and productivity, we started HIV testing and treatment in South Africa in 2003.